david-codewars/david-codewars.github.io/README.md

 ## Welcome to GitHub Pages
+# Hello World!
+My name is David Sweeney
+I am learning Git, GitHub, and GitHub pages, along with some Git Commands.

 You can use the [editor on GitHub](https://github.com/david-codewars/david-codewars.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.